TosbackCgusBridge-Bot/CGUs-versions/Mediaplex/Privacy Policy.md

 Cookies help us keep internet content free.
-By continuing to use our website or by clicking "Got It", you agree to the use of cookies. **Learn More** | **Got It**
+By continuing to use our website or by clicking "Got It", you agree to the use of cookies. **Learn More**

+If you decline, your information won’t be tracked when you visit this website.
+A single cookie will be used in your browser to remember your preference not to be tracked.

-AcceptDon't ask me again ✕ ✕
+AcceptDecline ✕ ✕

 *   Products
     *   Our Approach